2sic/2sxc-docs/docs-src/pages/net-code/data/coded/entities.md

 This happens internally in the `IDataFactory` which will first create all entities and then map them to each other based on the keys.

 ## Metadata - not yet finalized or documented TODO:

-## Content-Type Assignment to Converted Data

-To make future back-conversions to models easier and better, it's often important that generated data knows what content-type it came from - so that `User` data is not confused with `Site` data.

-All converted objects will be assigned a `Type` which is an `IContentType` which is either generated from the object itself or provided by the `IRawEntity` or `IRawEntityConverter`.

-If nothing is specified, the object itself will be used to create a definition; if it's anonymous, a neutral name will be used.

-> [!TIP]
-> As of now, the raw entity is always the source of the content-type.
-> This may change, but as of v22.0 there is no mechanism to provide
-> a different content-type on the raw object.
->
-> So to specify a different content type requires it to be mentioned in the `Options` on the `IDataFactory`.

 ## How to Use (in 2sxc/EAV internal)